lontongcorp/feathers-couchdb/README.md

 ###### Credits

-*Adapted from original works by FeathersJS team.
-I have no affiliate with them withsoever.*
+*Adapted from original works by FeathersJS team*

 ## License